Ray Lewis III, son of 2-time Super Bowl champ Ray Lewis, dies

 Lewis’ younger brother Rahsaan Lewis said on an Instagram story, “Really can’t believe I’m even typing this, but RIP big brother.”

-Neither Rahsaan Lewis nor James provided details how Ray Lewis III died.
+Neither Rahsaan Lewis nor James provided details on how Ray Lewis III died.

 Lewis played cornerback at his father’s alma mater, Miami, for two seasons without getting in a game before transferring to Coastal Carolina in 2015.